Mtavya420/circuit-pro/docs/ts/app/Overview.md

 ## App

-This is the application code for OpenCircuits.
+This is the application code for circuitPro.

 ---